 Besides a broker, you can also access a multitude of different rates using an online rate comparison tool.
 There are a number of these sites out there, but they all funnel up to two companies that own them and all of them use the same rate calculation.
 Although both companies also own insurance brokerages on the side, they make most of their revenue by selling the information you provide (called a ‘sales lead’) to other brokers and insurance companies, who then follow up and try to sell you a policy.

 The problem with these online services selling your information to other providers is that they will naturally try to direct you to the companies that happen to be buying leads.
 Want a fun experiment?
 Get a quote from a comparison site at 8am, when every insurance company is buying leads, and then run the quote again on the same site at 9pm, when only a few companies are buying leads.
-If you enter all your info correctly, your premium shouldn’t change, but you will see a different set of quotes at 9pm.
+If you enter all your info correctly, your premium with a given company shouldn’t change, but the fact is you may not see the same set of quotes at 9pm, so your best option from 8am may not be available.
 You can run the same experiment on Monday vs. Sunday.
 This is not necessarily to your benefit.

 Before you decide on a broker or other insurance provider, ask them the following questions: